putneydm/david_site_jekyll/test/_posts/2025/death-star.markdown

 "Fleet admirals don't normally send out personal aides in their own shuttle to buy equipment from smugglers do they?" he asked.
 He seemed to be watching for the officer to react.
 "Let's see what the old man wants.
 We go way back, me and him, you know?"

 He got out of his chair and walked to a large stack of papers.
 He looked as if he was concentrating a second or two before he reached out, slowly hovered his and as if honing in and quickly yanked a folder from the midst of the stack.
 He paused as it teetered slightly but didn't fall.
 Back at his desk he flipped it open.
-The young officer saw the admiral's seal and the words Top Secret inscribed on it.
+The young officer saw the admiral's seal inscribed on it.

+He flipped through the file.
+"Supplies.
+Spares.
+Parts.
+Standard requisitions.
+Nothing out of the ordinary," he said, setting the file down.
+"It's certainly nothing they'd send you all the way out here for."
+He leaned in toward the officer.

+"So, why are you here?"
+He waited for an answer.

+Hearing none, Konn held up a datacard, the gold disc in the center glinting as he flipped it around with his fingers and deftly inserted it into a slot in his desk.
+Yet his gaze was fixed on the young officer.
+He saw Tracee's eyes widen and the young officer's hand instincitively reach toward the inner pocket of his uniform.

+Konn pulled his disc out of the slot and set it down.
+"Perhaps we should see what's on the one in your pocket instead."

+"I need to go," Tracee muttered and fumbled into a semi-standing position.

+"Please, please, please.
+Sit."
+Konn said calmly.
+"I'm not Black Hand.
+Listen and understand.
+I am just an obtainer of things.
+Mundane or rare.
+Legal or, well, not.
+I see everything.
+Whatever you are afraid of, I have seen it before.
+Whatever you want, I've gotten it for someone before.
+I pulled you here because I figured whatever it is was more interesting than whatever all this is."
+He gestured at the mess of paperwork surrounding him.

+"Also, Black Hand will kill you for your ship."

+The young man fumbled the rest of his way up to his feet.

+"Wait.
+That wasn't a threat," Konn said.
+"Sorry.
+Sorry.
+Basic isn't my native language.
+They're the threat.
+They are the danger.
+I'm not trying to rob you.
+I'm trying to help you.
+I'm just a supply clerk."

+Konn's hand was outstretched.

+Tracee considered his options.
+In the Empire, consorting with black marketeers meant death.
+The prospect of returning empty handed was almost as unappealing.
+A successful mission granted him the Admiral's protection.
+He felt his hand go into his pocket and hand over the datacard even as the options rolled in his mind.

+Konn deftly inserted it into the slot.
+A hologram of some sort of tecnhological device appeared.
+It was roughly box shaped.
+As it rotated, some sort of field emitters came into view, and then a interface panel.

 The expression dropped from Konn's face as his brow furrowed in thought.
+"Is that a ..."
 He lit up with a realization and a smile formed.
 "You clever bastard," he muttered.
 He turned to the officer.
 "No, not you.
 You seem quite average.
+You reslly did hand over that datacard pretty easily.
 No offense."

+"None taken," the officer said in a tone that seem to indicate that actually he did take offense.

 Konn seemed to be thinking out loud.
 "This is the most interesting request to come across my desk in a long time."
 He paused.
 Clearly the gears were turning.
 Finally he refocused on the officer.
 His eyes were glinting with excitement.
-He held up the folder.

 "This request is really hard to get.
 Very, very hard to get.
 The people you were here for, they can't get it.
 They would have taken your credits and then killed you."
 He was quite matter of fact.